VicHealth focuses on strengthening social connections to improve health and wellbeing – both mental and physical.

-The leading practitioners of 21st century circus will converge on the state’s iconic world heritage listed Carlton Gardens for a contemporary re-imagining of the greatest show on earth.
-Circus Circus will celebrate Victoria’s long history of circus with 12 exhilarating hours of gravity defying acrobatics, heart-stopping aerials and breathtaking feats of physicality, strength and daring.
+In February 2016, the leading practitioners of 21st century circus converged on the state’s iconic world heritage listed Carlton Gardens for a contemporary re-imagining of the greatest show on earth.
+Circus Circus celebrated Victoria’s long history of circus with 12 exhilarating hours of gravity defying acrobatics, heart-stopping aerials and breathtaking feats of physicality, strength and daring.

-Audience members will be invited to stretch their minds and bodies for 720 minutes in the Circus Playground.
+Audience members were invited to stretch their minds and bodies for 720 minutes in the Circus Playground.

 Community Activation Program

-A new VicHealth investment that aims to create and activate places within local communities that increase access to opportunities for physical activity and social connection.
+This VicHealth investment aims to create and activate places within local communities that increase access to opportunities for physical activity and social connection.

 For VicHealth, Community Activation means physically and visually transforming a public space or place within your community, then 'activating' it in a variety of ways that inspires and involves local people who are less active to get more physically active.